Thrill of a Romance (1945)

 It’s MGM at its best, churning out bright, beautiful, almost-fantasies created by skilled craftspeople and stuffed with talented performers.
 They were masters at creating another world, and that’s what this movie, and others like it, provide.
 It’s another world, close to reality but prettier and softer and much more musical.

 This impression is helped along by the Technicolor explosions in this film.
 I’ve never been anywhere where the furniture ranges from lime to chartreuse, the pool water is bright blue, and the people are dressed in shockingly bright, but never quite garish, colors.
 This movie is a great example of mid-1940s color design.
-You can see similar shades in Romance on the High Seas, Meet Me in St. Louis, The Harvey Girls, and Easy to Wed.
+You can see similar shades in Romance on the High Seas, Meet Me in St. Louis, The Harvey Girls, On an Island With You, and Easy to Wed.

 Fun fact: the set people painted the cement of the swimming pool with a new kind of paint to get that glorious Technicolor turquoise that looks so nice against Esther William’s pink bathing suit.
 (You can see where the navy edge ends and the turquoise paint begins in this image of Cynthia diving.)